originphp/zip/README.md

 ### Encryption

-To encrypt all the files that you have added, call the `encrypt` method after adding the files, you can optionally supply the encryption method.
+To encrypt all the files in the archive, call the `encrypt` method after adding the files, you can optionally supply the encryption method.
 Supported encryption methods are `aes128`,`aes192` and `aes256`.

 ```php
 $zip = new Zip();